EnviroDIY/ModularSensors/README.md

 _____

 #### <a name="SQ212"></a>[Apogee SQ-212 Quantum Light Sensor ](https://www.apogeeinstruments.com/sq-212-amplified-0-2-5-volt-sun-calibration-quantum-sensor/) Photosynthetically Active Radiation (PAR)
 This library will work with the Apogee SQ-212 and SQ-212 analog quantum light sensors, and could be readily adapted to work with similar sensors (e.g. SQ-215 or SQ225) with by simply changing the calibration factors.
 These sensors send out a simple analog signal.
 To convert that to a high resolution digigal signal, the sensor must be attached to a TI ADS1115 ADD converter (such as on the first four analog pins of the Mayfly).
-The TI ADS1115 ADD communicates with the board via I2C and should have its address set as 0x48.
-To use a different I2C address for the ADS1115, add the line `#define ADS1X15_ADDRESS (0x##)` to your sketch below the line `#include <ApogeeSQ212.h>`.
+The TI ADS1115 ADD communicates with the board via I2C.
+In the majority of break-out boards, and on the Mayfly, the I2C address of the ADS1x15 is set as 0x48 by tieing the address pin to ground.
+More than one of these ADD's can be used by changing the address value by changing the connection of the address pin on the ADS1x15.
+The ADS1x15 requires an input volage of 2.0-5.5V.
 The PAR sensors should be attached to a 5-24V power source and the power supply to the sensor can be stopped between measurements.
-The TI ADS1115 requires a 2-5.5V power supply.

 The Arduino pin controlling power on/off and the analog data pin _on the TI ADS1115_ are required for the sensor constructor.
 If your ADD converter is not at the standard address of 0x48, you can enter its acutal address as the third argument.